 “Soul Sleepers” say: Let’s look at what the Bible itself – the direct context of this phrase about the great cloud of witnesses – says about these dead men and women of faith.
 First of all, it says that these dead people have not yet received the promises (Heb.
 11:39).
 Obviously, if these people were already in heaven consciously, they would be enjoying the reward promised them by God.
 The only possible way these people can “not yet” have received the promises is if they are not in heaven consciously.
 The context also says that these great men and women of faith did what they did so that they could “obtain a better resurrection” (Heb.
 11:35).
 Their goal was not to “obtain a better conscious death”; it was to “obtain a better resurrection”.
 This matches up perfectly with every other statement in Scripture about the reward we will receive: we will receive it at the resurrection – the rapture – not before!

-This passage highlights one of the great nonsensicalities (ridiculous self-contradictions) of the idea of conscious death: If men and women of faith are conscious in heaven immediately upon death, why in the world would they need to be resurrected at the rapture?
+This passage highlights one of the great self-contradictions of the idea of conscious death: If men and women of faith are conscious in heaven immediately upon death, why in the world would they need to be resurrected at the rapture?
 This passage in Hebrews 11 and 12 makes it clear that all men and women of faith expect our reward at the resurrection – the rapture – not before.

 The sentence immediately preceding the “cloud of witnesses” sentence says that these dead men and women of faith will not be made perfect apart from us (Heb.
 11:40).
 Apart from us men and women of faith who are still alive, dead men and women of faith will not be made perfect.
 This is even more confirmation that dead men and women of faith are not conscious in heaven right now, having already received their promises and having been made perfect already.
 Nope.
 They are dead.
 They are unconscious and will only receive the promises and be made perfect at the same time as living Christians will – at the resurrection/rapture.